w3c/wcag3/informative/guidelines/layout/user-orientation/current-step-position-indicated.md

 ## Tests

-<i>Ensure that the position of the current step within the process is perceivable to users</i>
+### Ensure that the position of the current step within the process is perceivable to users

 <b>Procedure</b>